craftcms/cms/docs/plugins/field-types.md

 ## Binding Javascript

 It’s easy to bind some Javascript to your field type’s input.
-You just need to keep in mind that there’s a good chance the HTML returned by `getInputHtml()` is going to be run through [namespaceInputs()](https://docs.craftcms.com/api/v2/services/TemplatesService.html#namespaceInputs-detail) before being output to the page.
+You just need to keep in mind that there’s a good chance the HTML returned by `getInputHtml()` is going to be run through <api:Craft\namespaceInputs()> before being output to the page.
 Which means that any `name=` and `id=` HTML attributes will get prefixed with something.

 For example, when editing an entry, fields get namespaced with “field”.
 So an input with the name “cocktails” becomes “fields[cocktails]”, and an element with the ID “cocktails” would become “fields-cocktails”.

-If your Javascript code relies on knowing an ID within your field’s HTML, all you have to do is pass the ID through [namespaceInputId()](https://docs.craftcms.com/api/v2/services/TemplatesService.html#namespaceInputId-detail) before placing it in your Javascript code:
+If your Javascript code relies on knowing an ID within your field’s HTML, all you have to do is pass the ID through <api:Craft\namespaceInputId()> before placing it in your Javascript code:

 ```php
 public function getInputHtml($name, $value)